-Many Royal visits start with an invitation sent to The Queen or another member of the Royal Family from a charity, organisation or community group, asking them to a special event or an historic occasion.
+Many Royal visits start with an invitation sent to The King or another member of the Royal Family from a charity, organisation or community group, asking them to a special event or an historic occasion.

 Invitations to members of the Royal Family are welcomed, although not all can be fulfilled owing to the large numbers received.

 If you would like a member of the Royal Family to visit for a special occasion, on a particular day, you will need to extend your invitation about a year ahead.
 Generally speaking members of the Royal Family finalise their official diary plans twice a year, in December and June for the subsequent spring and autumn seasons.
-An invitation should be made well in advance, especially if it is HM The Queen who is to be invited.
+An invitation should be made well in advance, especially if it is HM The King who is to be invited.
 Late invitations have little chance of success.

 To find out how to extend an invitation from your organisation, please refer to Guide to Royal visits.